danielmolina81/credit-risk-classification/README.md

 ### Summary

-- **I would recommend the used of this model.
+- **I would recommend the use of this model.
 It has a good level of accuracy, precision and recall.**
 - **In terms of credit risk, a financial institution will benefit of this model as 94.88% of the High-level loans were correctly predicted.**
 - **However, there should be considerations regarding reputational risk because of the False Positive results.**
 - **From the High-risk loans predicted by the model, 12.67% are actually Healthy.
 So, if the Financial Institution makes a decision based on the model, customers with healthy loans may be affected and become detractors or take legal actions.**